wp-plugins/my-bootstrap-menu/readme.txt

 == Upgrade Notice ==

+= 1.0.3 =
+Fixes for Wordpress 4.3.0 compatibility.
+Menu names being returned as menu objects in the latest WP release.

 = 1.0.2 =
 Enhanced functionality for setting Main Menu Items as links when they have child/submenu items.
 This will change the behaviour when selecting 'Submenu headings are links' so that submenus appear on mouse-over and menu items open on click.